I am beyond thrilled to learn of The Gloria Naylor Archive!

 Ciel moaned.
 Mattie rocked.
 Propelled by the sound, Mattie rocked her out of that bed, out of that room, into a blue vastness underneath the sun and above time.
 She rocked her over the Aegean seas so clean they shone like crystal, so clear the fresh blood of sacrificed babies torn from their mother’s arms and given to Neptune could be seen like pink froth on the water.
 She rocked her on and on, past Dachau, where soul-gutted Jewish mothers swept their children’s entrails off laboratory floors.
 They flew past the spilled brains of Senegalese infants whose mothers had dashed them on the wooden sides of slave ships.
 And she rocked on. (qtd. in Montgomery 17)

-I’d like to continue with this quote, but for the sake of keeping this piece manageable, I will not.
+I’d like to continue with this quote, but for the sake of keeping the length of this piece manageable, I will not.
 Read the novel though, please.
 The Women of Brewster Place television miniseries (1989) that Oprah Winfrey produced and starred in is worth the watch too, although, as usual, not in lieu of the novel.

 As inspiring as the ending of this story feels, where the women of Brewster Place are breaking down the wall, dismantling it brick by brick, it’s a bit of a downer knowing how desperately such collective action is still needed today.
 It seems the only way to transform systemic discrimination remains fiercely tackling it piece by piece.